NYCEDC is supporting the continued resurgence of this key Lower Manhattan district through a series of related initiatives.

 Beginning in Summer 2013, NYCEDC and the NYC Department of City Planning, working closely with ADNY and a team of architects and planners, began the Water Street POPS Upgrades Initiative to encourage and facilitate comprehensive upgrades to such spaces.
 The initiative identified a set of design strategies for potential POPS improvements, including greening, new retail, and informal spaces for collaboration.
 The initiative also analyzed the financial feasibility of implementing potential upgrades.

-The project team presented recommendations to Water Street property owners in November 2013.
+Building on recommendations presented to Water Street property owners in November 2013, the project team completed an overview of the initiative’s analysis and findings in October 2014.
 At present, the City is in discussions with interested owners and other local stakeholders and developing a framework that will address zoning challenges and enable implementation of the recommended design strategies.

 Long crossing distances, poor connections to the waterfront, and an uninviting pedestrian environment could hurt the district’s ability to attract and retain businesses, as well as serve its growing residential population.
 To address these issues, NYCEDC working with the NYC Department of Transportation (NYCDOT) and in consultation with community stakeholders, will implement a package of streetscape improvements along Water Street.